fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 "What choice does he have, when half the Family now stands with Middle and Stepmother Hera: Artemis, and grubby Hephaestus, and that vixen Hestia, and even thick-skulled Apollo, who used to back dad in every scheme of his, out of sheer natural dullness!
 Only Athena is holding on, more or less..."

-"Interesting... don't keep me waiting, tell your old uncle the Family's secrets," --- a barely perceptible mockery lurked in the Anax's voice.
+"Interesting... don't keep me waiting, tell your old uncle the Family's secrets," --- a barely perceptible mockery lurked in the Lord's voice.
 "Who's to blame this time?"

 Hermeias pretended not to notice, and went on: